Find Out Why Enthusiast Gaming (TSX.V:EGLX) Could Soon Become “The Reddit” of the Esports World… & What That Could Mean for Early Investors!

 This next gaming wave may be unprecedented

-Analysts are now seeing the floodgates starting to open for esports investment, similar to what happened with marijuana investment a few years back.
-As Chris Parry says, “Cannabis in 2015 is esports in 2018.”
-Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) looks to be well ahead of the curve, building a huge network of authentic gamers willing to spend on both online products and in-person experiences.
+Analysts are now seeing the floodgates starting to open for esports and video game investment, similar to what happened with marijuana investment a few years back.
+2019 video gaming industry revenues are projected to surpass $130B, Enthusiast Gaming (TSX.V:EGLX) looks to be well ahead of the curve, building a huge network of authentic gamers willing to spend on both online products and in-person experiences.

 EGLX’s unparalleled momentum

-In the past three years, Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) has grown from one online blog website and a small series of gaming meetups to the largest gaming network in North America.
-Enthusiast Gaming (TSX.V:EGLX) (OTCQB:EGHIF) is still climbing the ranks of the top gaming sites in North America and has booked an amazing 625% year-on-year revenue growth in its last quarter.
+In the past three years, Enthusiast Gaming (TSX.V:EGLX) has grown from one online blog website and a small series of gaming meetups to the largest gaming network in North America.
+Enthusiast Gaming (TSX.V:EGLX) is still climbing the ranks of the top gaming sites in North America and has achieved significant revenue growth year over year.

 Enthusiast Gaming (TSX.V:EGLX) boasts a combined reach of over 60 million followers via its 8 professional esports teams, more than 50 gaming influencers, and its merger with Luminosity Gaming.
 Enthusiast Gaming’s ability to attract top industry talent is growing exponentially; it can offer brands increased awareness and unique influencer partnerships.